duelj/design-manual/ui-toolkit/sublanding_page.md

 <h2 id="content-guidelines">Content Guidelines</h2>

-* Page titles are sentence case and use the word “and” instead of “&”.
 * The content components should work together to create an overview of the information held within the section and how it relates back to the main navigation section.
 * Should be written and organized in a way that aids the user in skimming and quickly navigating to lower-level pages where they’ll find the information they need.
 * Components should work together to give users clear next steps and calls to actions; give them the opportunity to decide quickly what content is relevant to them and where they should go next.
+* Page titles are sentence case and use the word “and” instead of “&”.
+(Note that navigation labels follows a different style.)
 * While full width body copy (including bulleted lists) is an option in this template, it should be used sparingly.

 <h2 id="style">Style</h2>